Lioresal Tablets (Baclofen)

 What Is Lioresal Tablets Used For?

-Lioresal contains baclofen, a muscle relaxant that helps reduce muscle stiffness and spasms to improve your mobility and ability to manage daily activities.
+Lioresal contains baclofen, a muscle relaxant that helps alleviate stiffness and spasms in muscles, enhancing mobility and daily activities.

 Primary Uses